mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

 so we must regularization the features and remove or some features that dont't have significant p-values or shrink samples data, we use 3 ways to regularize our data in this assignment

-For use the best aphpha in formula we check from 0.01 to 100 in a loop to find best R-squared then choose that alpha

 ## Ridge
 [Ridge regression Result](./results/ridgeRegression.txt)

-    Alpha  = 0.09
+For use the best alpha in formula we check from 0.01 to 100 in a loop to find best R-squared then choose that alpha that in this example is 0.1

     Alpha  = 0.1

     R-squared  = 0.8433241288874997